pingcap/docs/tidb-cloud/serverless-faqs.md

 To get the RU consumption of individual SQL statements, you can use the [EXPLAIN ANALYZE](/sql-statements/sql-statement-explain-analyze.md) SQL statement.

 To get the RUs and storage used by your cluster, view the **Usage this month** pane on your cluster overview page.
-With your past resource usage data and real-time resource usage in this pane, you can track your cluster's resource consumption and estimate a reasonable spend limit.
-If the free quota cannot meet your requirement, you can edit the spend limit easily.
-For more information, see [Manage Spend Limit for TiDB Serverless clusters](/tidb-cloud/manage-serverless-spend-limit.md).
+With your past resource usage data and real-time resource usage in this pane, you can track your cluster's resource consumption and estimate a reasonable spending limit.
+If the free quota cannot meet your requirement, you can edit the spending limit easily.
+For more information, see [Manage Spending Limit for TiDB Serverless clusters](/tidb-cloud/manage-serverless-spend-limit.md).

 ### How storage is being metered for TiDB Serverless？